CatarinaCarolina/BiG-SCAPE-workshop/README.md

 bigscape cluster -i JK1_tutorial/ -o JK1_tutorial_out -p pfam/Pfam-A.hmm --mix --gcf-cutoffs 0.5,0.8
 ```

+Re-open the index.html file inside the output folder.
+Or, if you still have the original output open, refresh the page.

+You will be prompted to open a database again.
+Do so and you will be shown the results of your latest BiG-SCAPE run under one of the selected cutoffs.

+Use the drop-down menu in the top-right to select a different cutoff.
+Run labels in this dropdown menu are suffixed with the selected cutoff (e.g. `_c0.5` for a cutoff of 0.5)

 With the next command you will re-run the same dataset, but this time using the `protocluster` [record type](https://github.com/medema-group/BiG-SCAPE/wiki/05.-antiSMASH-Record-Types), instead of the default `region`.

+This mode compares pairs BGCs on a protocluster level, instead of a region level.
+Since regions may have multiple protoclusters, this can produce some interesting results where two protoclusters from the same region end up in different connected components.

+Such pairs are still linked in the graph view by a "topological link", indicating that they share the same region.

 Try finding the GCFs that are linked by topological links.
 (Hint: you need to search in the `mix` bin).
 To help us find this run quicker in the UI’s Run dropdown, we will also add a label.

 ```
 bigscape cluster -i JK1_tutorial/ -o JK1_tutorial_out -p /pfam/Pfam-A.hmm --mix --record-type protocluster --label protocluster